Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 Source Code Overview:

-Readme.txt - this file
+README.md - this file.
-main.cpp - driver file - creates a pokerCompare object instance and runs the pokerHands application readFile.h - header file for readFile.cpp readFile.cpp - handles reading file Input pokerCompare.h - header file for pokerCompare.cpp
+main.cpp - driver file - creates a pokerCompare object instance and runs the pokerHands application.
+readFile.h - header file for readFile.cpp.
+readFile.cpp - handles reading file Input.
+pokerCompare.h - header file for pokerCompare.cpp.
-pokerCompare.cpp - my class implementation of a poker hand evaluator and validator util.h - header file for util.cpp util.cpp - helper functions and global variables for pokerCompare.cpp/main.cpp pokerHandsTests.cpp - main testing suite for program.
+pokerCompare.cpp - class implementation of a poker hand evaluator and validator.
+Bundled with some extra features.
+util.h - header file for util.cpp.
+util.cpp - helper functions and global variables for pokerCompare.cpp/main.cpp
+pokerHandsTests.cpp - main testing suite for program.
 Tests all functions (aside from ones that print).
-Uses the Google Test C++ Framework. printTests.cpp - printing tests not covered in main testing framework *.txt - provided test files for manual testing (may be modified) CMakeLists.txt - cmake makefile (created by me so Google Test may be used outside of the IDE for sake of ease). pokerHands.exe - main executable for poker hands; run using './pokerHands.exe <textFile>.txt' once compiled. printTests.exe - main executable for unit tests; ran using './printTests.exe' once compiled.
+Uses the Google Test C++ Framework.
+printTests.cpp - printing tests not covered in main testing framework *.txt - provided test files for manual testing (may be modified).
+CMakeLists.txt - cmake makefile (created by me so Google Test may be used outside of the IDE for sake of ease).
+pokerHands.exe - main executable for poker hands; run using './pokerHands.exe <textFile>.txt' once compiled.
+printTests.exe - main executable for unit tests; ran using './printTests.exe' once compiled.

 ========================================================================